Daltraxx/graced-and-golden/README.md

 - Fully responsive pages built with mobile-first design approach
 - Forms for users to easily contact the business via intuitive UI (field values remain saved for the session if the user leaves and comes back).
 - A automatically rotating carousel of testimonials that my client can easily add to and remove from via the CMS.
 Auto-rotation stop if user manually toggles the next/previous testimonial.
-- Animations that fade in elements as they come into view.
+- Animations that fade in elements as they come into view as requested by the client.

 **Link to project:** https://www.gracedandgolden.com/